conradakunga/BlogCode/README.md

 ## January 2026

+**17 January 2026** - [Deleting A File From A Zip File In C# & .NET](https://www.conradakunga.com/blog/deleting-a-file-from-a-zip-file-in-c-net/) - Deleting a file from an existing zip file

+**16 January 2026** - [Adding A File To A Zip File In C# & .NET](https://www.conradakunga.com/blog/adding-a-file-to-a-zip-file-in-c-net/) - Adding a file to an existing zip file

 **15 January 2026** - [Passing SqlConnections & Transactions To Functions In C# & .NET](https://www.conradakunga.com/blog/passing-sqlconnections-transactions-to-functions-in-c-net/) - Safely passing a transaction and connection to functions

 **14 January 2026** - [Chaining Constructors In Visual Basic.NET](http://127.0.0.1:4000/blog/chaining-constructors-in-visual-basicnet/) - Constructor chaining in VB.NET